Where to Go in May and June

 James Joyce fan?
 Join Dubliners and Joycean bookworms from all around the world in Dublin on 16th June to follow in the footsteps of Leopold Bloom, the lead character from Ulysses.
 As usual, there’ll be colourful readings, fancy dress, straw boater hats and traditional Bloomsday breakfasts.

 Spain: While the dance-floors of Ibiza start to fill up, June in Mallorca and Menorca is a much more laid-back affair.
 Jet into Palma and check out the historic sights, stroll around pretty, time-forgotten villages such as Deia, or dip your toes in the clear blue water of the secret coves along the north coast.
 Menorca is even more low key – take advantage of the quietness and appreciate the amazing sunset views.
-Over on the mainland, Primavera Sound rolls into Barcelona just as Seville begins to sizzle.
+Over on the mainland, festival season rolls into Barcelona just as Seville begins to sizzle.
 Beach break calling?
 Now’s the time to hit the sunny shores of the Costa Blanca and Costa del Sol before the resorts get REALLY busy.

 Croatia: This is the perfect month for a blissed-out beach holiday or high-octane adventure.
 All of the resorts are open for business, with none of the crowds.
 Top up your tan on the pristine beaches of the Dalmatian coast or get active with hiking, mountain-biking, rafting and sea-kayaking in the spectacular national parks.